 The story is bland and does the bare minimum to get you to the action scenes.
 The problem is there isn’t enough action in this movie.
 35 minutes into the film, I’m wondering when the hell the face punching is going to resume.
 The budget is 40 million dollars but the special effects look cheaper.
 Some of the effects are so laughably bad it looks like the Sharknado team probably has a production credit somewhere around here.
 During the dialogue, there are numerous jump cuts where the camera bounces around 20 times during a simple conversation with Bishop and Gina.
 Also for some reason every villain in this movie has the exact same red phone smartphone they communicate with each other, I guess red Motorola are selling gangbusters on the black market.

 The best thing I can say about this movie is that they do a great job with a scene in where Bishop takes out one of his targets with an elaborate high-rise pool sabotage.
 Everything else about this film is forgettable and painfully cookie cutter.
 Michelle Yeoh is the only one who gives a shit enough to act.
 Tommy Lee Jones is in the movie for about 5 minutes and he looks absolutely ridiculous.
-Mechanic: Resurrection is probably the most puzzling movie of 2016 in how seemly nobody asked for this yet we got it and the effort, as well as the execution, was poorer than the current state of Venezuela with a side helping of Mexico.
-Resurrection is a glorified 80s B-movie without the cheese and corniness to make it enjoyable.
+Mechanic: Resurrection is a glorified 80s B-movie without the cheese and corniness to make it enjoyable.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also Follow This Blog On WordPress